Konkona Sen Sharma: Continued work (2011–2016)

-2017–present: Debut as a director and streaming projects
+Directorial debut and streaming projects (2017–present)

-In 2017, she ventured into film direction with the English-language drama A Death in the Gunj, which starred an ensemble cast including Vikrant Massey and Kalki Koechlin.
-The film premiered at the 2016 Toronto International Film Festival and received widespread critical acclaim upon theatrical release.
+Sen Sharma ventured into film direction with the English-language drama A Death in the Gunj, which starred an ensemble cast including Vikrant Massey and Kalki Koechlin.
+The film premiered at the 2016 Toronto International Film Festival and received widespread critical acclaim upon its theatrical release in 2017.
 It won her the Filmfare Award for Best Debut Director and a nomination for the Filmfare Award for Best Film (Critics).
 Additionally, she also won the Best Director award at the New York Indian Film Festival and the MAMI Film Festival.
 The same year, she also starred in the ensemble black comedy-drama Lipstick Under My Burkha directed by Alankrita Shrivastava.
-Revolving around the secret lives of four women who are in search of their freedom, the film received critical acclaim upon release, and won her the Best Actress award at the New York Indian Film Festival and the Indian Film Festival of Melbourne.
+Revolving around the secret lives of four women who are in search of her freedom, the film received critical acclaim upon release, and won her the Best Actress award at the New York Indian Film Festival and the Indian Film Festival of Melbourne.
 However, despite critical acclaim, both A Death in the Gunj and Lipstick Under My Burkha emerged as below-average commercial successes at the box-office.

 In 2020, she starred in the comedy-drama Dolly Kitty Aur Woh Chamakte Sitare alongside Bhumi Pednekar as a middle-class woman struggling with societal expectations.
 It released on Netflix to mixed reviews, but earned her (and Pednekar) a nomination for the Filmfare Award for Best Actress (Critics).
 Her next project, titled Scholarship, alongside Kalki Koechlin is in pre-production.

 In 2021, her first film appearance was as a woman who loses her father in Seema Pahwa's directorial debut, the ensemble family comedy-drama Ramprasad Ki Tehrvi.
 The film opened to critical acclaim, and earned her a fifth nomination for the Filmfare Award for Best Supporting Actress.
 However, the film emerged as a commercial failure at the box-office.
-She followed it up with her portrayal of an lower-caste androgynous woman who develops feelings for her colleague in Neeraj Ghaywan's Geeli Pucchi, a segment of the Netflix anthology film Ajeeb Daastaans.
+She followed it up with her portrayal of a lower-caste androgynous woman who develops feelings for her colleague in Neeraj Ghaywan's Geeli Pucchi, a segment of the Netflix anthology film Ajeeb Daastaans.
 Her performance earned her high critical acclaim and won her the Filmfare OTT Award for Best Actress in a Web Original Film, and the Best Actress in a Leading Role award at the Asian Academy Creative Awards Grand Finals.
 She next appeared as the Social Services Director of a general hospital in the Amazon Prime medical drama web series Mumbai Diaries 26/11.
 Directed by Nikkhil Advani, the series was set in the emergency room of a government hospital, focusing on the challenges faced by medical staff and first responders during the 2008 Mumbai attacks.
 The series, and Sen Sharma's performance, received critical acclaim upon release.